Magento vs Shopify: Which Is the Better eCommerce Solution?

 You'll need a Magento hosting account to set everything up.

-Shopify works very differently from Magento.
-Instead of paying for a hosting provider, the solution does everything for you.
+Shopify offers a full eCommerce solution: instead of paying for a hosting provider, the solution does everything for you.
 All you have to do is create an account and you’ll gain access to a fully hosted site.
 Plus, each subscription comes with a domain name for the first year.

 While hosting your own site does come at an extra cost, it also comes with many benefits.
 One of which is creative freedom.
 By paying for a hosting provider and using an open-source eCommerce solution like Magento, you’re not limited to specific templates and themes.
 Instead, you can design your site exactly how you want it.